NTIG-Uppsala/J.CAD-Florist/README.md

 ---

 ## Overview of the Flask Application

-The python file `florista.py` located in the root directory is the main file that is executed when running `flask run`, and in turn imports everything from the `app/` directory.
+The Python file `florista.py` located in the root directory is the main file that is executed when running `flask run`, and in turn imports everything from the `app/` directory.
-The `app/` directory contains all the files and directories which the website uses, which is treated by Flask as a python package when imported.
+The `app/` directory contains all the files and directories which the website uses, and is treated by Flask as a Python package when imported.
 This is due to the `__init__.py` located in it, which initializes the `app` package and configures various things at startup.

 Inside of the `app/` directory are various files directories which perform different functions for the website.

 ### Routes and Templates

 `routes.py` describes the routes for the website.
 It contains functions which are interpreted and return at different routes, or pathways of the website.
 This can be static or template HTML files, but also for instance files or redirects to other functions inside of `routes.py`.